Does the thought of present-shopping fill you with dread?

 While the teeny jars are cute, if you know your gift recipient is a sucker for halva spread or really loves pine nut butter, you could choose to give 2 full size jars in special gift packaging instead.
 Big jars vary in price depending on the contents, from £3.20 – £9.40, and the gift packaging is a little extra.
 Browse the full range at Nutural World.

 Olive oil seems to be a great foodie choice for Chanukah, even if it’s for eating and not burning!
-Award winning Israeli extra virgin olive oil is available from Amazon and makes a lovely gift for a keen cook.
+Israeli extra virgin olive oil can often be found on Amazon and makes a lovely gift for a keen cook.

 Prefer whisky?
-Perhaps a Regions of Scotland Whisky Tasting Kit (£39.95), containing 5 hand-chosen single malts, will hit the spot?
+Perhaps a Single Malt Whisky Gift Set (£29.99), containing 5 hand-chosen single malts, will hit the spot?

 I’ve reviewed a number of new recipe books over the past year, and they would make gorgeous presents for foodie friends and family.
 Here’s a quick recap:

-Modern Jewish Baker by Shannon Sarna is a beautifully illustrated guide to making fun and interesting Jewish breads, cakes and cookies at home – a terrific gift for any Jewish baker.
-Chapters cover challah, babka, bagels, rugelach, hamentaschen, pita, and matza, and as well as dozens of variations on each of these, it contains great tips on handling the dough, filling, shaping, and generally getting it right.
+This is a beautifully illustrated guide to making fun and interesting Jewish breads, cakes and cookies at home.
+It would be a terrific gift for any Jewish baker.
+Chapters cover challah, babka, bagels, rugelach, hamentaschen, pita, and matza, as well as dozens of variations on each of these.
+It contains great tips on handling the dough, filling, shaping, and generally getting it right.
 You can see the luscious cinnamon babka I made from the book, and read a full review here.

-Ren Behan’s Wild Honey & Rye is a beautiful collection of modern Polish recipes that will remind you that our Ashkenazi food heritage is shared with plenty of non-Jewish Europeans too.
+This beautiful collection of modern Polish recipes will remind you that our Ashkenazi food heritage is shared with plenty of non-Jewish Europeans too.
 Classics like pierogies and pickles share the pages with modern takes on soups, hearty main dishes, salads and desserts.
 You can see the delicious apple pancakes I tried, and read my full review of Ren’s book here.

-Quirky and creative cooks will love Veggie Desserts + Cakes by Kate Hackworthy – there’s no other book quite like it!
+Quirky and creative cooks will love this – there’s no other book quite like it!
 60 amazing recipes for cakes, bakes and desserts, all containing vegetables.
-Everything from carrots and parsnips to butternut squash, beetroot, peas, spinach and more is included in these delicious sounding, beautifully illustrated recipes, which cover large cakes, cookies, bars and tray bakes, tarts, frozen desserts and all manner of other sweet treats and confections.
+Everything from carrots and parsnips to butternut squash, beetroot, peas, spinach and more is included in these delicious sounding, beautifully illustrated recipes.
+The book covers large cakes, cookies, bars and tray bakes, tarts, frozen desserts and all manner of other sweet treats and confections.
 I made the courgette and poppyseed loaf which was fabulous, and you can take a look at it and read a full book review here.

 Other great recipe books that should be well received, especially by vegetarians, include: